The Devil Wears Prada (film): Cerulean sweater speech

-The "cerulean speech", where Miranda draws the connection between the designer fashion in Runway's pages and Andy's cerulean blue sweater, criticizing Andy's snobbishness about fashion and explaining the trickle-down effect, had its origins in a scene cut from earlier drafts that Streep had asked to have restored.
+In the "cerulean speech", Miranda draws the connection between the designer fashion in Runway's pages and Andy's cerulean blue sweater, criticizing Andy's snobbishness about fashion and explaining the trickle-down effect.
+It originated in a scene cut from earlier drafts that Streep had asked to have restored.
 It slowly grew from a few lines where the editor disparaged her assistant's fashion sense to a speech about "why she thought fashion was important ...
 She is so aware that she is affecting billions of people, and what they pick off the floor and what they are putting on their bodies in the morning."
 Streep said in 2016 she was interested in "the responsibility lying on the shoulders of a woman who was the head of a global brand ...
 That scene wasn't about the fun of fashion, it was about marketing and business."

 McKenna recalls that she kept expanding it to suit Streep and Frankel, but even a few days before it was scheduled to be filmed she was unsure if it would be used or even shot.
 She was revising it at a nearby Starbucks when she realized that Miranda would describe something not as just blue—chosen as the color for Andy's sweater since it would work best on screen—but would instead use an exact shade.
 From a list of shades McKenna sent, Streep picked cerulean; the final speech takes up almost a page of the script, long for a mainstream film.
-"I was like, it'd be cool if half of that ended up in the movie," the writer says.
-"Every word is in the movie."
-The references to past designer collections are entirely fictional, McKenna explains, since the speech was written around the sweater's color (however, the Huffington Post later pointed out, designers often take their fashion inspiration from the streets).
+The references to past designer collections are fictional, McKenna explains, since the speech was written around the sweater's color.
+However, the Huffington Post pointed out that designers often take their fashion inspiration from the streets.